achstu/grush-arena/README.md

 - `dist` (intteger) is distance to that object (of type `TYPE`)
 - `ROTATION` is single character: `U`, `R`, `D` or `L` (rotation of agent)

-Your task is print `p` lines on stdout conating information about agent actions.
+Your task is print `a` lines on stdout conating information about agent actions.
 For each agent print single word:
 - `GO`
 - `FIRE`
 - `MINE`